Stay Safe Abroad

 Know The Game Plan

-UK Counter Terrorism Policing is working with Premier League, English Football League, Premiership Rugby, England & Wales Cricket Board and the All England Lawn Tennis & Croquet Club to improve stadium security and keep supporters safe.
+We are working with Premier League, English Football League, Premiership Rugby, England & Wales Cricket Board and the All England Lawn Tennis & Croquet Club to improve stadium security and keep supporters safe.

 The campaign is centered around the message Know The Game Plan and highlights simple advice for supporters attending events to remain vigilant and play their part in keeping events safe.